cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-2.md

 background-image: linear-gradient(135deg,#279be0,#036eb4)
 count: false

-# Adding a Sidebar to the Microblog
+# Gating Code with CloudBees Feature Flags

 ---
 name: rollout-sidebar-overview
-# Adding a Sidebar to the Microblog

-Is there really a need for intro slide here?
+# Gating Code with CloudBees Feature Flags

+Feature flags allow you to put gates around the code for your new features.

+* Flags are added to the source code of an application.
+* A flag is then used to wrap the code of a new feature.
+* There are SDKs that support both frontend and backend development.

 ---
 name: rollout-sidebar-lab

-# Lab - Adding a Sidebar to the Microblog
+# Lab - Gating Code with CloudBees Feature Flags

-* In this lab, you will create a sidebar component and add it to the microblog.
+* In this lab, you will create a sidebar component and add it to the **microblog-frontend** sample application.
 Since this component is *experimental*, we will gate it behind our previously created feature flag (`sidebar: new Rox.flag(false)`) that will initially hide it.
-Then using Rollout's dashboard, we will remotely configure the value of the flag, thus enabling the sidebar.
+Then, using Rollout's dashboard, we will remotely configure the value of the flag, enabling the sidebar.

-* The *Adding a Sidebar to the Microblog* lab instructions are available at:
+* The *Gating Code with CloudBees Feature Flags* lab instructions are available at:
   * [https://github.com/cloudbees-days/core-rollout-flow-workshop/blob/master/labs/rolloutFeature/rolloutFeature.md](https://github.com/cloudbees-days/core-rollout-flow-workshop/blob/master/labs/rolloutFeature/rolloutFeature.md)

 ---
 name: rollout-sidebar-review

-# Adding a Sidebar to the Microblog Lab Review
+# Gating Code with CloudBees Feature Flags Lab Review

 * You created an experimental component.
 * You created a `show_sidebar` function that returned the boolean value assigned to our `sidebar` feature flag.